ikofori/ikofori.github.io/_pages/about.md

 ## Get to Know Me in 30 Seconds

-I am an Assistant Lecturer of Economics in the [School of Accounting, Economics, and Finance](https://www.tudublin.ie/explore/faculties-and-schools/business/accounting-economics-and-finance/) at [Technological University Dublin](https://www.tudublin.ie/), Ireland.
+I am an Assistant Lecturer in the [School of Accounting, Economics, and Finance](https://www.tudublin.ie/explore/faculties-and-schools/business/accounting-economics-and-finance/) at [Technological University Dublin](https://www.tudublin.ie/), Ireland.
 I have a strong research and teaching portfolio in [Development Economics](https://doi.org/10.1016/j.worlddev.2025.107223) and [Applied Econometrics](https://doi.org/10.1016/j.strueco.2025.09.004).

 I employ data science, econometrics, and machine learning skills to generate evidence and inform interventions that advance social progress.
 In particular, I lead research efforts aimed at tracking the progress of countries/territories in [Inclusive Green Growth](https://zenodo.org/records/12529764).